jmotis/billsofmortality/README.md

 ## project personnel

-PI: Jessica Otis
-Advisors: Dan J. Evans
-Interns: Paige Kuester
+These initial stages of the project were conducted by Jessica Otis, with advice from Dan J. Evans and internship assistance from Paige Kuester.
+The project team is now much longer and full information can be found on the CHNM repository.